timcornwell/low-sims/README.md

 #### Steps

-The processing steps are in a set of jupyter notebooks:
+The processing steps are in a python file and jupyter notebooks:
 - To initialise the phase screen file: cd screens;python ArScreens-LOW.py
 - To simulate the data: low-sims-mpc-10000-prep.ipynb
-- To perform isoplanatic selfcal of isoplanatic data: low-sims-mpc-10000-iso.ipynb
+- To perform isoplanatic selfcal (ICAL) of isoplanatic data: low-sims-mpc-10000-iso.ipynb
-- To perform isoplanatic selfcal of nonisoplanatic datalow-sims-mpc-10000-noniso.ipynb
+- To perform isoplanatic selfcal (ICAL) of nonisoplanatic data: low-sims-mpc-10000-noniso.ipynb
 - To create skymodel for mpc: low-sims-mpc-10000-create_skymodel.ipynb
-- To run MPCCal: low-sims-mpc-10000-mpccal.ipynb
+- To perform non-isoplanatic selfcal (MPCCAL) of nonisoplanatic data: low-sims-mpc-10000-mpccal.ipynb

 The output files are placed in a sub-directory results.
 The images are standard FITS files, and all the other files are HDF5.
 Figures are placed in the figures sub-directory.

+#### Notes

+- Change the number of Dask workers (n_workers) in each file to a value suitable for your machine.
+The default is 16 workers.